+- 3.4 The Authority has a new Corporate Plan covering 2019 2023 which can be accessed here, along with a supporting Delivery Plan.
+The Delivery Plan shows what the Authority will do to meet the needs and aspirations of residents and businesses as established within the Corporate Plan.
+The plan sets out the Authority's priorities which are:

+- Local Homes for Local Need

+- Boosting Business Sustainability and Growth

+- Customer Focus

+- Climate, Coast and the Environment

+- Financial Sustainability and Growth

+- Quality of Life

-- 3.4 The Authority has a Corporate Plan covering 2015 2019 and each year an Annual Action Plan is drawn up to cover the actions for the next year.
-The Annual Action Plan shows what the Authority will do to meet the needs and aspirations of residents and businesses.
-The plan sets out the Authority's priorities which are: - Jobs and the Local Economy A district with a thriving economy offering better jobs and prospects for local people. - Housing and Infrastructure To address housing and infrastructure for local people whilst meeting the market demand for housing. - Coast and Countryside A district where the beautiful natural environment is managed and protected for future generations. - Health and Well-Being A district with vibrant communities and where healthy lifestyles are accessible to all. - Delivering Service Excellence To make the Authority more efficient so that we can both deliver our priorities and offer value for money for local taxpayers. - 3.5 The priorities define the medium term goals of the Authority and as such remain relatively constant from year to year, but the actions associated with them are set annually for each financial year.
+- 3.5 The priorities define the medium term goals of the Authority and as such remain relatively constant from year to year, but the actions associated with them are set annually for each financial year.